odoo/owl/doc/reference/templates.md

 requires the presence of a `t-key` directive, to be able to properly reconcile renderings.

-`t-foreach` can iterate on an array (the current item will be the current value) or an object (the current item will be the current key).
+`t-foreach` can iterate on any iterable, and also has special support for objects and maps, it will expose the key of the current iteration as the contents of the `t-as`, and the corresponding value with the same name and the suffix `_value`.

-In addition to the name passed via t-as, `t-foreach` provides a few other variables for various data points (note: `$as` will be replaced with the name passed to `t-as`):
+In addition to the name passed via t-as, `t-foreach` provides a few other useful variables (note: `$as` will be replaced with the name passed to `t-as`):

-- `$as_value`: the current iteration value, identical to `$as` for lists and integers, but for objects, it provides the value (where `$as` provides the key)
+- `$as_value`: the current iteration value, identical to `$as` for arrays and other iterables, but for objects and maps, it provides the value (where `$as` provides the key)
 - `$as_index`: the current iteration index (the first item of the iteration has index 0)
 - `$as_first`: whether the current item is the first of the iteration (equivalent to `$as_index == 0`)